 Despite a level of intensity so high it could melt lead, West was one of the NBA’s most admired and well-liked figures.
 His ferocity rarely, if ever, rubbed players, coaches or fans the wrong way.
 After the Lakers’ heartbreaking loss to the Boston Celtics in the 1969 NBA Finals, John Havlicek walked up to West and said, “Jerry, I love you.”
 Such comments were not uncommon.

 Like many NBA stars, West came from humble beginnings.
 His first nickname, “Zeke from Cabin Creek,” was actually based on faulty information.
-He grew up in Cheylan, W. Va., although his family got its mail in Cabin Creek.
+He grew up in Cheylan, West Virginia, although his family got its mail in Cabin Creek.
 He was the son of a coal mine electrician who could afford no luxuries and who was usually too drained from work to play with his children.
 Jerry’s closest brother, David, was killed in the Korean War when Jerry was 12.
 The tragedy turned young Jerry inward, forcing him to develop his own coping mechanisms.